cyberbotics/webots-doc/guide/using-the-pioneer-3-dx-robot.md

 The base Pioneer 3-DX platform is assembled with motors featuring 500-tick encoders, 19 cm wheels, tough aluminum body, 8 forward-facing ultrasonic (sonar) sensors, 8 optional rear-facing sonars, 1, 2 or 3 hot-swappable batteries, and a complete software development kit.
 The base Pioneer 3-DX platform can reach speeds of 1.6 meters per second and carry a payload of up to 23 kg.

-More information on the specifications and optional devices is available on Adept Mobile Robots official [webpage](http://www.mobilerobots.com/ResearchRobots/PioneerP3DX.aspx).
+More information on the specifications and optional devices is available on the Adept Mobile Robots official [webpage](http://www.mobilerobots.com/ResearchRobots/PioneerP3DX.aspx).

 ### Pioneer 3-DX model